How to: A Deep Dive into Design Analysis

 Zero Draft.
-Draft—a taper applied to the faces of parts that prevents them from being damaged due to the scraping as they are ejected from the mold—is another important design consideration with molding.
+Draft—a taper applied to the faces of parts that prevents them from being damaged due to the scraping as they are ejected from the mould—is another important design consideration with moulding.
 Without draft, drag marks, distortion from ejection stresses, and other issues can arise.
 A general rule of thumb is 1 degree of draft per 1 inch of cavity depth.
 The design analysis will highlight areas with zero draft so they can be modified.

 Radius.
 Adding radii—an edge or vertex that has been rounded—is typically a natural element of the milling process, whether a mould is being milled or an actual part is being machined.
 In your design analysis, we’ll highlight on your 3D model where these radii will occur.
 In some cases with injection moulding, we’ll add radii to assist with the flow of thermoplastic resin through the mould.
 Radii are less of a concern with additive manufacturing, however, if you plan on producing larger quantities of moulded parts from that same 3D-printed design, it’s something to keep in mind.

 Mould Flow Analysis.
 Another part design element we analyse and provide valuable early feedback around is how resin will flow through the mould.
 You’ll see fill pressure mapped out across your part that resembles a colour-coded rainbow.
 We’ll recommend design changes like changes to wall thickness or other features to reduce fill pressure and ease the flow of resin through the mould.
 We avoid flash or short shots—geometry that wasn't completely filled with resin, causing short or missing features.
 Again, up-front analysis, before production begins, to make modifications if needed and accelerate the manufacturing process.

 Material Left Behind.
 If you’re part is destined for machining, you may come across this advisory.
 We’ll identify what percentage will be milled and what will remain un-milled, thus deviating from your original design.
 You’ll see highlighted in red, areas where material will be left behind.
 At this point, you can modify your design or roll with the existing design.